bdunton9323/ip-heat-map/README.md

 ```

 ### Set up the database
+This project expects the data to be in MongoDB.
+Mongo has built-in capabilities for geo data, and selecting documents that fall within a polygon.

-Extract the two CSV files from the included **GeoLiteCity-latest.zip** file to the 'geodata' directory.
+ - Extract the two CSV files from the included `GeoLiteCity-latest.zip` file to the `geodata\ipv4` directory.
+ - Extract the `GeoLiteCityv6.csv.gz` file to the `geodata\ipv6` directory.

 Install [mongodb](https://www.mongodb.com/download-center#community) and run it.
 You must use a version greater than 2.4.
  - [Windows instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)
  - [Linux instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-linux/)